 - Licensing of vaccine manufacturers

 - Adverse events related to vaccines and immunization activities

 Individuals selected for appointment to the NVAC serve as voting members.
-The NVAC consists of 17 voting members: 15 public members, including the Chair, and two representative members.
+The NVAC consists of 17 voting members: 15 public members, including the chair, and two representative members.

 “I consider it a great honor and responsibility to be appointed to this important committee,” Hoft said.
 “I will do my best to recommend and advocate for new areas relevant for vaccine development and delivery.”

 Hoft is the director of the Saint Louis University Center for Vaccine Development, which has received significant NIH funding through contracts and awards, including a Vaccine & Treatment Evaluation Unit (VTEU).
-Hoft serves as the Principal Investigator for the VTEU, which is one of only nine federally-funded VTEUs.
+Hoft serves as the Principal Investigator for the VTEU, which is one of only nine federally funded VTEUs.
 SLU is on the front lines in the fight against pandemics and global health crises.

-As a VTEU, SLU conducts Phase 1 through 4 vaccine and treatment trials, including clinical studies in collaboration with partners from industry.
+As a VTEU, SLU conducts Phase 1 through 4 vaccine and treatment trials, including clinical studies in collaboration with partners from the industry.

 Hoft’s research has studied whether mucosal vaccinations and booster vaccinations enhance immunity induced by conventional vaccination.
 He was the first to demonstrate that human γ9δ2 T cells develop protective memory responses after vaccination, a paradigm shift that provides an important new approach for tuberculosis vaccine development.